Generalizations of Agol's inequality and nonexistence of tight laminations: Specialization to 3-manifolds

-The same argument shows that a hyperbolic 3-manifold $M$ with \\ - $Vol\left(M\right) < 2V_3$, and\\ - no injective homomorphism $\pi_1M\rightarrow Homeo^+\left({\Bbb S}^1\right)$\\ can not carry a tight lamination, because it was shown by Calegari-Dunfield in \cite{cd} that the existence of a tight lamination with empty guts implies the existence of an injective homomorphism $\pi_1M\rightarrow Homeo^+\left({\Bbb S}^1\right)$.
-Some methods for excluding the existence of injective homomorphisms $\pi_1M\rightarrow Homeo^+\left({\Bbb S}^1\right)$ have been developed in \cite{cd} (which yielded in particular the nonexistence of such homomorphisms for the Weeks manifold, used in the corollary above), but in general it is still hard to apply this criterion to other hyperbolic 3-manifolds of volume $< 2V_3$.
+The same argument shows that a hyperbolic 3-manifold $M$ with \\ - $Vol\left(M\right) < 2V_3$, and\\ - no injective homomorphism $\pi_1M\rightarrow Homeo^+\left({\bf S}^1\right)$\\ can not carry a tight lamination, because it was shown by Calegari-Dunfield in \cite{cd} that the existence of a tight lamination with empty guts implies the existence of an injective homomorphism $\pi_1M\rightarrow Homeo^+\left({\bf S}^1\right)$.
+Some methods for excluding the existence of injective homomorphisms $\pi_1M\rightarrow Homeo^+\left({\bf S}^1\right)$ have been developed in \cite{cd} (which yielded in particular the nonexistence of such homomorphisms for the Weeks manifold, used in the corollary above), but in general it is still hard to apply this criterion to other hyperbolic 3-manifolds of volume $< 2V_3$.

-As indicated in \cite{cal2}, an approach to a generalization of some of the above arguments to essential, non-tight laminations, yielding possibly a proof for nonexistence of essential laminations on the Weeks manifold, could consist in trying to define a straightening of cycles (as in the proof of lemma 1) upon possibly changing the essential lamination.
+As indicated in \cite{cal2}, an approach to a generalization of some of the above arguments to essential, non-tight laminations, yielding possibly a proof for nonexistence of essential laminations on the Weeks manifold, could consist in trying to define a straightening of cycles (as in the proof of \hyperref[Lemma1]{Lemma \ref*{Lemma1}}) upon possibly changing the essential lamination.

-As a consequence of a recent paper of Tao Li, one can at least exclude the existence of transversely orientable essential laminations on the Weeks manifold.

-\begin{cor}: The Weeks manifold admits no transversely orientable essential lamination $\mathcal{F}$.\end{cor} \begin{pf} According to \cite{li}, Theorem 1.1, the following statement is true: if a closed, orientable, atoroidal 3-manifold $M$ contains a transversely orientable essential lamination, then it contains a transversely orientable tight essential lamination.
-Hence corollary 3 is a direct consequence of corollary 2.\end{pf}
+As a consequence of a recent paper of Tao Li, one can at least exclude the existence of transversely orientable essential laminations on the Weeks manifold. \begin{cor} The Weeks manifold admits no transversely orientable essential lamination $\mathcal{F}$.\end{cor} \begin{proof} According to \cite{li}, Theorem 1.1, the following statement is true: if a closed, orientable, atoroidal 3-manifold $M$ contains a transversely orientable essential lamination, then it contains a transversely orientable tight essential lamination.
+Hence Corollary 6 is a direct consequence of \hyperref[Cor5]{Corollary \ref*{Cor5}}.\end{proof}